-This article is fourth in a 4-part series on managing metadata assets in the IRI Workbench IDE through EGit.
+This article is fourth in a 4-part series on managing metadata assets in IRI Workbench using Git.
 It focuses on the security of your metadata.
-Other articles in the series cover the use of EGit: as a metadata asset hub, for version control, and for tracking metadata lineage.
+Other articles in the series cover the use of Git as a metadata asset hub, for version control, and for tracking metadata lineage.

 Implementing metadata security protocols is essential for protecting both confidential job and data assets in enterprise development and production environments.
 Without them, there is no control over where these assets may end up, or for how they could potentially be used (or misused).

-The EGit metadata management system (hub), which IRI users can deploy in the IRI Workbench, offers a number of ways to secure metadata (and data) assets under its control, and in transit.
-The primary options are local, SSH (Secure Shell), Git, and HTTP.
+The Git metadata management system (hub), which IRI users can access in IRI Workbench, offers a number of ways to secure metadata (and data) assets under its control, and in transit.
+The primary options are local, SSH (Secure Shell), and HTTP.